antosubash/NewModuleWithAbp/README.md

 ## Add a new Module

-Now we will add a new module to our MainApp
+Now we will add a new module to our MainApp.
+Navigate to the solution folder of the `MainApp` and run the following command

 ```bash
 abp add-module ModuleA --new --add-to-solution-file